mettle-studio/mm-developer-portal-react/content/documentation/examples/quality-rules/index.md

 ---
-title: "Quality Rules"
+title: 'Quality Rules'
 date: 2022-07-21 11:23:21 +0100
 description: It is very import for a Python developer to know which data structure to use and when.
 In this section we are going to give a quick introduction to the most popular data structures in Python and hashable vs unhashable objects as well as the numpy and pandas libraries.
 ---

-## Data Structure Guidelines
+# Data Structure Guidelines

 It is very import for a Python developer to know which data structure to use and when.
 In this section we are going to give a quick introduction to the most popular data structures in Python and hashable vs unhashable objects as well as the numpy and pandas libraries.

 Do note that because Python is not a strong typed language, data structures can contain multiple different types of objects in them.

-### Mutable vs Immutable and Hashable vs Unhashable
+## Mutable vs Immutable and Hashable vs Unhashable

 In Python, data structures and objects can either be mutable or immutable and they can be hashable or unhashable.